 The information must contain prename, surname, status at JLU (employee / student), affiliation (organisational unit) and duration of the quaratine (date of beginning and end).

-As a rule of thumb, regardless of the quarantine period imposed by the public health department, JLU buildings should only be re-entered if no symptoms have appeared for 48 hours.
+As a rule of thumb, quarantine lasts for 10 days.
+After 7 days you can leave quarantine if your rapid test or a qualified PCR test are negative.
+Regardless of the quarantine period imposed by the public health department, JLU buildings should only be re-entered if no symptoms have appeared for 48 hours.

 If a person infected with SARS-CoV-2 has taken in a face-to-face course, no quarantine measures have to be initiated in general if the face-to-face course was held in compliance with all valid hygiene and protection measures.
 A person tested positive is contagious two days before the symptoms begin.
 The person in charge of the attended face-to-face course or event during the respective period must be informed immediately.
 The information must also be immediately reported via email to the following two addresses: firstname.lastname@example.org (Department C- Human Resources) and Sekretariat-B3@admin.uni-giessen.de (Division B3 - Safety and Environment).

 If the hygiene rules have not been observed, as may be the case in laboratories or sports practices in smaller groups, for example, and if direct contact has lasted for more than 15 minutes or the respective persons have stayed in an unventilated room for more than 30 minutes, then a higher risk of infection must be assumed.

 What do I do if the corona warning app shows an increased risk?

 In the case of an increased risk, there have presumably been encounters with at least one person who has tested positive for corona within the past 14 days.
 The warning app tells the person to